Musique

 feel, sprinkled with sequenced, rhythmic melodies in the background.

-the French electronics scene.
-The fifteen tracks span just a bit
+French electronics scene.
+The fifteen tracks span just a bit more

-more than 72 minutes, utilising the capacity of the media to good
+than 72 minutes, utilising the capacity of the media to good effect,

-effect, which, in my opinion, is also a positive thing.
-In summary,
+which, in my opinion, is also a positive thing.
+In summary, this

-this is high-quality electronic music that should appeal to those
+is high-quality electronic music that should appeal to those who

-who enjoy the Berlin electronics sound, Jarre, and prior Blenner
+enjoy the Berlin electronics sound, Jarre, and prior Blenner output".

 Dirk Dra, (USA)